GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

     return render_template('verify_2fa.html', form=form)
 ```

-The view function above handles two scenarios based on the logged in state of the user.
+The view function above handles two scenarios based on the logged-in state of the user.
 In the event the user is already logged into their account, then, scenario #1 would be to enable 2FA.
 In this case, the user's phone number will be added to the database.
 This value in the database is used to determine if a user has enabled 2FA.
 The other scenario where a user will be required to confirm the verification token would be when they are trying to log into their account.
 In this case, they are anonymous.
 The logic used will automatically determine that the user is anonymous and will log them in once the token is verified.

 ![Phone number form](/images/twilio_verify/invalid_login_token.png)